 In December, the Space Generation Advisory Council organized their 2nd African Space Generation Workshop in Port Loius Mauritius.
 We wrote on the Africa Regional Data Cube Initiative, one of the key projects providing solutions to Africa’s major problems.
 The initiative is a new tool that harnesses the latest Earth observation and satellite technology to help Kenya, Senegal, Sierra Leone, Ghana, and Tanzania address food security as well as issues relating to agriculture, deforestation, and water access.

-The International Astronomical Union also selected 17 countries to implement IAU100 Global Projects in Africa, Prof. Mohamed Sa’eed Shawqui gave deep insight about the untold story of the old Egyptian cosmology.
+The International Astronomical Union also selected 17 countries to implement IAU100 Global Projects in Africa, Prof. Mohamed Sa’eed Shawqui gave deep insight into the untold story of the old Egyptian cosmology.
 Interestingly, Ethiopia cabinet of ministers passing into law, the Ethiopian Space Policy while ZaCube-2 was launched on December 27, making it the 30th Satellite to be launched by an African Country.

-From all of us at Space in Africa, we appreciate you for your support in 2018, we hope to serve you better in 2019.
+From us at Space in Africa, we appreciate you for your support in 2018, we hope to serve you better in 2019.
 We have a lot lined up for the new year and we are counting on your support as we all work together to build a sustainable African Space Industry.
 Happy New Year friends!

 The Authority on News, Data and Market Analysis for the African Space Industry.